 We will monitor the websites visited by pupils, staff, volunteers, governors and visitors (where relevant) to ensure they comply with the above.

 More information is set out in the acceptable use agreements in appendices 1 and 2.

 8. Pupils using mobile devices in school

-Pupils are not permitted to bring mobile devices into school
+Pupils who have walk home permission only may bring mobile devices into school